-Prior to the triangular slave trade, tea and sugar were very expensive commodities, primarily partaken by the wealthy class in Great Britain.
-After the slave trade, tea and sugar became very inexpensive and could be afforded by the masses in Great Britain.
+Prior to Africans being enslaved and shipped to the Caribbean and what was to become the United States of America, tea and sugar were very expensive in Europe and the United Kingdom.
+When the triangular trading of Africans ended after some three hundred plus years, tea and sugar were affordable by many in Europe and the United Kingdom.
 After legalized slavery ended, many freed slaves took last names that were thought to be prestigious such as the names of former U.S. Presidents.
 Ironically, many of the names taken were of slave owning Presidents.
-The oak board was part of a southern courthouse record room table used to hold record books, which held recordings of property documents, including chattel slave records.